Asian University for Women

 AUW offers two programs: Access Academy and Undergraduate Program.
 The Access Academy is a year-long academic program, which focuses on strengthening students’ skills in English and Mathematics, broadening students’ worldview through a course in World History and Geography and encouraging creativity through the arts.
 The undergraduate program offered at the Asian University for Women blends the best of liberal arts educational traditions into a curriculum that speaks to Asia and beyond.
 The AUW undergraduate program is open to both Academy and non-Academy students.
 Access Academy students who have successfully completed the year-long Academy curriculum and achieved a designated level of proficiency may enroll directly into AUW.
 Students with proficiency in English and Mathematics are encouraged to apply directly to Undergraduate program.

 3. How many countries are students at AUW from?

-Currently, there are about 550 students from 12 countries: Afghanistan, Bangladesh, Bhutan, Cambodia, China, India, Myanmar, Nepal, Pakistan, Palestine, Sri Lanka and Vietnam.
+Currently, there are about 500 students from 15 countries: Afghanistan, Bangladesh, Bhutan, Cambodia, China, India, Indonesia, Malaysia, Myanmar, Nepal, Pakistan, Palestine, Sri Lanka, Syria, and Vietnam.

 4. Is there a quota for the number of students from any country?